How we use your information

 As part of the application process we may ask you to verify your compliance with the process set out above.

-RBS would like to keep you informed about products, services and offers that we believe may be of interest to you.
+Ulster Bank would like to keep you informed about products, services and offers that we believe may be of interest to you.
 If you would prefer not to receive this information by any or all of the methods outlined, please place a cross in the relevant boxes during your application (if you leave these boxes blank we will assume that you are happy to be contacted by these methods).

 Communications about your account